 Do not twist the facts to suit your hypothesis: A hypothesis is an idea or a statement that can be tested through research.
 Here are some examples of hypotheses:

 It is unfair and unethical to pass other people’s ideas or contributions off as your own, or to fail to acknowledge their contribution to a body of knowledge.
-Make sure that you understand the definition of plagiarism, the different ways in which it can occur, and the penalties that apply if you are caught doing it.
+Make sure you understand the definition of plagiarism (one of several forms of academic misconduct), the different ways in which it can occur, and the penalties that apply if you are caught doing it.
 Protect yourself and your reputation by learning how to correctly reference the work of others.
-Why not check out this guide from the library on Research Skills.

 As you progress and maybe continue to postgraduate study, you will need to develop a deeper understanding of research ethics, including requirements to: